 A Biomechanical Assessment provides our Podiatrists with important information which helps enables them to:

 - Diagnose and treat the cause of pain

 - Reduce recovery time from injury

 How much does it cost?

-A Biomechanical Assessment is performed during every Initial Biomechanical Consultation and included in the consultation fee.
+A full Biomechanical Assessment is conducted during every Initial Biomechanical & Running Analysis Consultation and included in the consultation fee.